 - Avoid inhaling fumes, smoke or vapors; and

-- Do not assume odorless gases or vapors are harmless.
+- Do not assume odorless/colorless gases, vapors or fumes are harmless.

 7-326 LABOR MANAGEMENT DISPUTES

 The main responsibility of police officers assigned to duty at a labor dispute site is to maintain law and order.
 In no manner, word or action shall police officers display partiality toward either of the parties involved.
 Officers will maintain a courteous but firm attitude in the performance of their duties.